Skip to main content

 Yes.
 Participants from other states and countries are allowed to register and compete in this event.
 All participants must read the Rules and take the Required Online Training prior to Registration.

 Yes.
 Youth under the age of 18 must have their parent or legal guardian complete their registration.
 Youth must also be accompanied by a registered adult while participating in the competition.
-Parents accept all liability for their children’s participation.
+Parents or legal guardians accept all liability for their children’s participation.
+All participants regardless of age must individually complete the Required Online Training and receive their own completion code.

 Participants may work together when removing pythons during the competition.
 Participants who wish to work as a team must register as individuals and each pay the $25.00 fee.
 Pythons may only be submitted under the name of an individual participant.
 Prize determination is based upon submissions from individual participants and will not be based on submissions from an entire team.

 Participants must have a copy of their completed email registration (printed or digital) in their possession when removing pythons for the competition.
-Participants will also need a datasheet for each humanely killed python submitted to a check station.
-All pythons must be humanely killed on competition locations at the time of capture.
-Novice participants may not transport live pythons at any time.
+Novice participants may not transport live pythons at any time, and will need a tool to humanely kill pythons on-site at the time of capture.
+All participants need a datasheet for each python submitted to a check station.

 The Tool Kit has additional resources you will need, including a map of check station locationsofficial competition rulesspecific area regulations, guidelines on how to humanely kill pythons, information on how to identify Burmese pythons and information on how to respect the Everglades habitat while participating in the competition.

-Participants must submit humanely killed pythons at official event check stations within 24 hours of capture.
-Novice participants may not transport live pythons at any time.
-All Participants must chill or freeze python carcasses until submission to a check station.
+After capture and checking for scout snakes tags, if there is no scout snake tag, Novice participants must humanely kill the python on-site at the time and location of capture.
+All participants must submit humanely killed pythons to official event check stations within 24 hours of capture.
+All participants must chill or freeze python carcasses until submission to a check station.
 A fully completed datasheet must be submitted for each captured Burmese python.
 Read the Rules for complete competition details.

 Only Burmese pythons will be eligible for a prize as part of this competition.
 Other species of nonnative snakes found during the competition can be humanely killed and taken to check station locations but will not count as part of the competition.

 Florida’s native snakes are an important part of the ecosystem and should be left unharmed/undisturbed.
-Be sure you can identify Burmese pythons by taking the Required Online Training before you participate.
+Be sure you can identify Burmese pythons and properly distinguish them from native snakes by taking the Required Online Training before you participate.
 If you submit a native snake, or are found to have damaged, destroyed or removed eggs from a native species, you will be disqualified from the contest.

 The FWC and SFWMD have programs to pay contractors for their efforts to remove pythons from public lands.
 For more information please see MyFWC.com/python and www.SFWMD.gov/our-work/python-program.

-Humane, lethal take of nonnative reptiles is allowed and encouraged year-round in all participating areas per EO 20-17.
+Humane, lethal take of nonnative reptiles is allowed and encouraged year-round in all participating areas per Executive Order 23-16.
 To report any other nonnative wildlife species please log onto IveGot1.org or use the IVEGOT1 smart phone app and submit a photograph and GPS location of the observation.

 Research agencies have implanted several Burmese pythons with radio transmitters to learn about their reproduction, movement, and habitat use.
-These “scout snakes” are located throughout Big Cypress National Preserve and the eastern portion of Everglades and Francis S. Taylor WMA.
+These “scout snakes” are located throughout Big Cypress National Preserve and Everglades and Francis S. Taylor, Holey Land, and Rotenberger WMAs.
 Do not harm or remove these snakes.
-If you capture a scout snake, take a picture of the external orange tag (near the head or tail) with the identification number and release the animal alive at the site of capture.
+To receive competition credit for a captured scout snake, take a picture of the external fluorescent orange or pink tag (near the head or tail) with the identification number and release the animal alive at the site of capture.
 Submit the photograph of the tag number with capture location (GPS) and date to bicy_python@nps.gov or melissamiller@ufl.edu within 24 hours of capture to receive credit for the capture.
 Participants do not need to measure the scout snake; the research agencies will provide the known lengths of any captured scout snakes.

 Yes.
 Hatchling Burmese pythons are also part of the scout snake research program.
 Hatchlings have no external tags or marks, unlike the adult scout snakes.
 Look on the body for sutures and a transmitter bulge.
 You may also attempt to check for a PIT tag implanted along the spine.
 Record the capture time and location.